The Timbuk2 Classic is a well-made messenger that suits a variety of uses.

 Ease of Use

 The double-loop cam buckle system used in both Timbuk2 bags in this review is designed to allow a quick and easy shoulder strap adjustment while eliminating any excess webbing, but it proved to be relatively unwieldy and ironically slow to adjust.
 Some of our users got used to it, but others found it cumbersome and irritating.
 Additionally, this design made the cross strap a bit harder to attach and adjust for comfort when carrying the bag on the left shoulder.
-We much preferred the quick-adjust buckle designs of the Osprey Flapjack Courier.

 The camming buckle and adjustable strap design is a little complicated and cumbersome, and hard to use if you sling it over your right shoulder.